Rediscovery of Cooper pair factor: A supersymmetric Dirac monopole

 Now, the equation

-yields: $\chi=2e$, the fundamental unit of the electric charge appears in the measurment of the phase for a fermionic test particle(object).
+yields $\chi=2e$, the fundamental unit of the electric charge appearing in the measurement of the phase for a fermionic test particle (object).
+For $e=1$, FI parameter equals to the Euler characteristic of the 2-sphere.

-In equation (\ref{11}), we can let $x^0$ transform under a Wick rotation then we should use $\mathcal{F}_{\mathrm{math}}$ from the footnote [\ref{footnote_1}].
+In equation (\ref{11}), we can let $x^0$ transform under a Wick rotation, then we should use $\mathcal{F}_{\mathrm{math}}$ from the footnote [\ref{footnote_1}].
 In the dual theory, $g$ denotes the electric charge $e$ and $\chi/2$ is the quantized magnetic charge.

 Now, we are in the position to generalize our results.
-Suppose that in a 4d supersymmetric field theory with the compact gauge group U(1), one finds a 2d surface $M$ equipped with a closed two-form $\Omega$.
-In the case of $c_1(\Omega)$ is nonzero, we need at least two coordinate neighbourhoods to cover $M$.
-The phase in the overlap region is ($\hbar=e=1$)
+Suppose that in a 4d supersymmetric field theory with the compact gauge group U(1), one can find a 2d surface $M$ equipped with a closed two-form $\Omega$, with a nonzero $c_1(\Omega)$.
+Therefore, we need at least two coordinate neighbourhoods to cover $M$.
+The phase in the overlap region is determined by ($\hbar=e=1$)

 In string theory, since we have two charged matter multiplets on the line, there are two independent copies of this argument.